python/cpython/Doc/library/threading.rst

    :noindex:

    A factory function that returns a new event object.
-An event manages a flag that can be set to true with the :meth:`set` method and reset to false with the :meth:`clear` method.
+An event manages a flag that can be set to true with the :meth:`~Event.set` method and reset to false with the :meth:`clear` method.
 The :meth:`wait` method blocks until the flag is true.

 .. class:: local